As companies grow and employ more staff, the dynamics change.

 After this point there is breakdown in cohesion and more effort is required to keep the group together.
 The business is vulnerable unless things change.
 There are more rules, more artificial communication activities, regular reporting and specialisation.
 Indeed, if the number goes beyond around 25 with no changes taking place, it can go horribly wrong.
 By now, there can be people in the organisation who are not committed to the cause – to them it is just a job.
 It is not surprising that studies of small businesses with small numbers of employees suggest that sales and funding are the biggest issues, however as they grow above around 25, organisation and management become more important.

 - It is a variable landscape.
 If the firm is all in one place, you should put in place a leadership team that meets regularly (probably weekly) before you reach 20 employees.

 - As organisations grow, the need to specialise and have in-house access to special skills increases.
 The appointment of a Finance Director as well as IT and HR specialists usually occurs before there are 50 employees.
+These may still be part time roles.
 Specialists should be managing groups of maximum 15 – but ideally smaller.

 - Keep open boundaries between departments.
 Try to maintain good relations between individuals in the admin departments such as Accounts, HR and IT.
 This encourages innovation.

 - Try to keep production teams self-managed and down below 10.
 They are more likely to act cohesively.

 - Keep the organisation flat.
 Split up into divisions when your employee count exceeds the 50-80 mark.
 If the organisation is more widespread, it may split into “divisions” naturally based on geography or special sectors.
 The more widespread geographically, the more effort is required.
 Remotely located staff, especially those at customer premises, can go “native”.
 They will often more likely to have the customer’s interests as their focus not having any regard for the company that pays them.